Mixing it like ‘rojak’ works a treat for B Div netball champions MGS

 “As they grow older, their heights change.
 Some may not be tall enough to play their usual positions in secondary school, so (my strategy) gives them more opportunities to try different roles.”

-The contest on April 24 saw the defending champions stamping their mark early, as clean, fast-paced passing saw them storming to a 12-4 lead in the first quarter before extending it to 18–10 at half-time.
-With attacking duo Sarah and Cayla pouring in the points, MGS stretched their lead to 26–13 in the next period.
+The contest on April 24 saw the defending champions stamping their mark early as clean, fast-paced passing saw them storm to a 12-4 lead in the first quarter before extending it to 18-10 at half-time.
+With attacking duo Sarah and Cayla pouring in the points, MGS stretched their lead to 26-13 in the next period.

-CHIJ netball player Kaaviya Kabil Dhew (centre) in action during the National School Games B Division netball final held at the Singapore Sports School on April 24, 2026.
+Kaaviya Kabil Dhew (centre) of CHIJ Secondary (Toa Payoh) catching the ball during the National School Games B Division netball final at the Singapore Sports School on April 24.

 ST PHOTO: JASEL POH

-In the final quarter, MGS’s defence turned on the heat to limit the CHIJ team to just one goal, closing out the match with a 32–14 victory.
+In the final quarter, MGS’ defence turned on the heat to limit CHIJ to just one goal, closing out the match with a 32-14 victory.

-Their joy was evident at the final whistle, as the MGS players huddled together, jumping for joy as a hall of supporters – waving blue and yellow clappers – erupted into loud screams and applause.
+Their delight was evident at the final whistle, as the MGS players huddled together, jumping for joy while a hall of supporters – waving blue-and-yellow clappers – erupted into loud screams and applause.

 CHIJ coach Kok Mun Wai said: “I think maybe the occasion and the nerves got to them.
 It’s not their usual playing (level).
 We didn’t have a good start, so I think that affected the morale.”